Skip to content

 Q: What specialties or roles have you worked in while traveling?

-A: “There are a lot of areas of pharmacy and I can contribute in all of them except nuclear pharmacy and I’m looking to do that.”
+A: “There are a lot of areas of pharmacy, and I can contribute in all of them except nuclear pharmacy.
+I'm looking to add that in the future.”

 Q: What’s been your favorite location to work in so far, and why?